rvigneshw/unit_sense_calc/README.md

 ### Workflow Permissions

-Ensure Workflow permissions are set to allow GitHub Actions to write to the repository.
-Go to Settings > Actions > General and select Read and write permissions.
+**Important:** Ensure Workflow permissions are set to allow GitHub Actions to write to the repository.
+Go to Settings > Actions > General and select **Read and write permissions**.
+This is required for the workflow to deploy the web app to GitHub Pages and attach the release binaries.